cohere-ai/quick-start-connectors/msteams/README.md

 #### OAuth

+When using OAuth for authentication, set the following environment variable:

+- `MSTEAMS_GRAPH_AUTH_TYPE` to `user`

-When using OAuth for authentication, the connector does not require any additional environment variables.
-Instead, the OAuth flow should occur outside of the Connector and Cohere's API will forward the user's access token to this connector through the `Authorization` header.
+The OAuth flow should occur outside of the Connector and Cohere's API will forward the user's access token to this connector through the `Authorization` header.

 With OAuth the connector will be able to search any Teams chat messages that the user has access to.

 To configure OAuth, follow the same steps in the Configuration section to create a Microsoft 365 App.
 You will also need to register a redirect URI on that app to `https://api.cohere.com/v1/connectors/oauth/token`.

 You can then register the connector with Cohere's API using the following configuration:
-Note: Your App key and App secret values correspond to `client_id` and `client_secret` respectively.
+Note: Your `MSTEAMS_GRAPH_CLIENT_ID` and `MSTEAMS_GRAPH_CLIENT_SECRET` values correspond to `client_id` and `client_secret` respectively.

 ```bash
 curl  -X POST \